makrai/notes/lotfian19-msp-podcast.md

 # 5 Quantitative analysis on the emotion distribution of the retrieved DB

-## 5.4
+## 5.4 Analysis of Primary Emotions

-* the distribution of the corpus across primary emotions is not as balanced as the scores for attribute dimensions, where we have few sentences for certain emotional classes (eg, fear, sadness)
+* the distribution of the corpus across primary emotions is not as balanced as the scores for attribute dimensions,
+  * we have few sentences for certain emotional classes (eg, fear, sadness)
+  * future/in progress
-  * future: To address this problem, we are exploring preference learning solutions for categorical emotions (eg, sad ranker).
-We are also increasing the number of podcasts with emotional content including unrepresentative emotional classes increasing the pool of candidate sentences.
+    * preference learning solutions for categorical emotions (eg, sad ranker).
+    * increasing the number of podcasts with emotional content including unrepresentative emotional classes
+    * increasing the pool of candidate sentences

 # 6 Conclusion: summery, final remarks and future directions